Flower7C3/wp-html-compression/readme.txt

 = Why does my compressed HTML have a space between most tags? =

-To preserves *rendered* whitespace.
+To preserve *rendered* whitespace.
 One or more line breaks in your markup are rendered as a single space in a web browser.
 Visual discrepancies would occur if those line breaks were not converted to at least one space.

 = How do I mark areas that should not be compressed? =